zneu/minimal-mistakes/_posts/office charts/2018-03-30-Office-Charts.md

 ---
-excerpt: Office Charts consist of 10 or so songs from old and new, well known and obscure artists that I find while at work.
+excerpt: Office Charts consist of an hour of music from old and new, well known and obscure artists that I find while at work.
 This weeks theme is New Alternative Electronic from '17 and '18 with a focus on vocals.
 Subscribe to the playlist for new music weekly, come back to this page for the archived version of the playlist.
 header:
-  image: /assets/img/unsplash-music.jpeg
+  image: /assets/img/unsplash-music.jpg
-  teaser: /assets/img/unsplash-music.jpeg
+  teaser: /assets/img/unsplash-music.jpg
-  overlay_image: /assets/img/unsplash-music.jpeg
+  overlay_image: /assets/img/unsplash-music.jpg
   overlay_filter: 0.3
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

-Office Charts consist of 10 or so songs from old and new, well known and obscure artists that I find while at work.
+Office Charts consist of an hour of music from old and new, well known and obscure artists that I find while at work.
 This weeks theme is New Alternative Electronic from '17 and '18 with a focus on vocals.
 Subscribe to the playlist for new music weekly, come back to this page for the archived version of the playlist.

 <iframe src="https://open.spotify.com/embed/user/akrizae/playlist/4JXmqIIGRy6lK1R847qZt6" width="100%" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>